 (where they appear) aliases, ages, status, occupations, address/parish

 whether signed or marked, relationships,

 details of officiating minister

-consents, witnesses and any other notes
+consents, witnesses and any other notes in the register

 Not all information listed above is available for every entry.